xiaolai/regular-investing-in-box/docs/en/README.md

 > * They are eligible to receive shares in b.watch, the first on-chain ETF exchange in the world, thus benefiting not only from the development of BOX, but also from the development of b.watch.

-In brief, the Regular Investing Practice Group is is a place for me and my students to **develop together and make money together**.
+In brief, the Regular Investing Practice Group is a place for me and my students to **develop together and make money together**.

 At the same time, I am also regularly investing in and holding BOX, leading by example.
 Regular investing is the only reliable investing strategy for most people, but it is always easier said than done, and those who haven't done it have no way to know how difficult it really is.
 The most important thing is to have people to accompany you, so no one has to suffer loneliness for too long.